Fashion Industry Target Consultation

 Led by;

-Between November 2022 – February 2023, GFA and UNEP invited stakeholders and partners from across the global value chain including brands, retailers, NGOs, manufacturers, data providers, innovators, intergovernmental organisations, policy makers, and more to share their insights on the performance indicators and milestones that the industry must strive to meet, and importantly to gauge what tools and support are needed by these actors to take action.
+Between 19 February 2024 and 31 May 2024, GFA and UNEP invites stakeholders and partners from across the global value chain including brands, retailers, NGOs, manufacturers, land stewards, indigenous communities, data providers, innovators, intergovernmental organisations, policy makers, academia, certification bodies and more to share their insights on the ambitions and milestones that the industry must strive to meet, and importantly to gauge what tools and support are needed by these actors to take action.

-This consultation will help provide clarity and drive accountability for a range of consistent, measurable, monitored and complete goals, so that the industry is able to understand the current state of progress, the areas that must be focused on to accelerate impact, and the timeframe to do so.
+The ambitions included in the consultation help to provide clarity and drive accountability for a range of consistent, measurable, monitored and complete goals, so that the industry is able to understand the current state of progress, the areas that must be focused on to accelerate impact, and the timeframe to do so.

 What’s Next?